 Helping Your Baby Learn

-- Tell your baby stories, sing together, and play games like peekaboo and patty-cake.
+- Babies and young children learn through play.
+Tell your baby stories, sing together, and play games like peekaboo and patty-cake.

 - Make time to sit on the floor and do what your baby wants to do.